 With these consumer expectations, coupled with the density of players in the market (and more entering every day), the delivery of an exceptional, frictionless omnichannel experience is table stakes for retailers who want to remain competitive.
 Smart customer experience design strategies that incorporate best practices in commerce, interactions, journey, data, and system integration, enabled by the right commerce solution, are key to delivering the best omnichannel retail experience.

-Reimagine the In-Store Experience
+Reimagine the in-store experience

 Delivering the best omnichannel retail experience requires owning a deep understanding of your customers.
 Personalization helps pull in new customers and keep existing customers loyal to your brand, by creating experiences and offers that speak to their unique needs.
 One study reported that 60% of consumers are more likely to become repeat buyers after a personalized shopping experience with a retailer.
-We definitely expect that percentage to rise dramatically in the next couple of years, making this one of the retail experience trends with real staying power.
+We expect that percentage to rise dramatically in the next couple of years, making this one of the retail experience trends with real staying power.